 With the release of the University’s Strategic Plan, Achieving Excellence on the World Stage in 2014, Western proudly renewed its longstanding commitment to “improving the accessibility and success in higher education for Indigenous peoples”.
 As part of this strategic priority, we committed to strengthen our approach to planning and engaging Indigenous peoples at every level of study, work, and research, contributing to the best experiences for Indigenous students, staff, and faculty members.
-To that end, Western’s Indigenous Strategic Initiatives Committee (ISIC) is leading the development of Western’s first ever multi-year Indigenous Strategic Plan – and we want to hear from you.
+To that end, Western’s Indigenous Strategic Initiatives Committee (ISIC) has developed Western’s first ever multi-year Indigenous Strategic Plan.

 On January 23 and 24th 2013, Western’s Aboriginal Education and Employment Council (AEEC), the Office of the Vice Provost (Academic Programs and Students) including Indigenous Services, the Faculty of Social Science including First Nations Studies Program and the Indigenous Health and Wellbeing Initiative (IHWI) collaborated to engage internal and external stakeholders in three interconnected areas:

 Western University is a member of Universities Canada (UC), a national voice for Canadian universities representing 97 universities and degree-level colleges across Canada since 1911.
 On June 29, 2015, Universities Canada released 13 principles on Indigenous education signifying a unified commitment to advancing Indigenous education and supporting Indigenous students in university learning environments.
 For more information, visit UC's website.http://www.univcan.ca/wp-content/uploads/2015/11/principles-on-indigenous-education-universities-canada-june-2015.pdf